 Boards must inform staff members that the inclusion assistance rate process:

-May be initiated only by a child’s parent
+may be initiated only by a child’s parent; and

-May not be initiated by child care providers
+may not be initiated by child care providers.

 If a child care provider requests that a child receive the inclusion assistance rate, Boards must ensure that the provider is informed of the following:

-The inclusion assistance rate may be requested only by the parent
+The inclusion assistance rate may be requested only by the parent.

-The provider should discuss with the parent the provider’s concerns regarding the child’s special needs
+The provider should discuss with the parent the provider’s concerns regarding the child’s special needs.

-The provider may recommend that the parent contact the Board’s child care contractor to discuss inclusion assistance rate benefits and process
+The provider may recommend that the parent contact the Board’s child care contractor to discuss inclusion assistance rate benefits and process.

 The provider may refer the parent to the following appropriate programs and services for children with disabilities: